Progression Training Plan

 Saturday morning group runs of 4, 6, 8, and 10 miles take place all Summer.
 Additional distances will be added to the schedule once official training programs kick off.
 You can look at the calendar, the sidebar along the right side of this page, or on Facebook to see weekly scheduled runs.

 My name is Johanna Abad.
-My passion for the sport filters through all aspects of my life.
-I’m a fitness and gym lover.
-I have been a CRC coach for two consecutive seasons.
-I am an original member of CRC and have always volunteered with the group as a board member and now coaching.
-I’m a mom to two very active and amazing kids and I juggle a busy life along with my job and my marriage.
+My passion for running filters through all aspects of my life.
+I am an original member of the founding CRC group.
+I have always volunteered as a board member and now as a coach for the last 3 years.
 I have been running leisurely since I was in high school.
-Since joining CRC I have ran countless races ranging from the 5k to 30k distances, trail and road running.
-I have done five cross state relays with fellow CRC members and even had the pleasure of pacing one of my best friends through his 100 mile quest.
-In my years of running, I have worked with many runners to achieve their first marathon training and have seen many of the to the finish line.
+Since joining CRC I have ran countless races ranging from 5k to 50k distances and everything in between, on road and on trails.
+I have done six across TX state relays with fellow CRC members and even had the pleasure of pacing one of my best friends through his 100 mile quest.
+In my years of running, I have worked with many new runners to achieve their first marathon and have seen many of them all the way to the finish line.

 My motto is #it’saboutmuchmore>running.
-For me, it’s the lifelong friendships that are developed and the time spent along this amazing journey.
-It’s about supporting and creating a lifestyle to inspire many others in reaching their personal best.
-The Progressive group emphasizes endurance running and mental toughness.
-I strive to show runners that they can challenge themselves and push limits.
-I’m looking forward to seeing you this fall and Happy running!
+I think it’s extremely important to create lifelong friendships and some of mine have been developed through the time spent out running.
+I think it’s about supporting and creating a lifestyle to inspire many others in reaching their goals.
+The Progression group emphasizes endurance running and mental toughness.
+I strive to show runners that they can challenge themselves.
+I’m looking forward to seeing you out there this fall.
+Happy running!